Public Fleet Managers Association (PFMA)

 The idea behind the Public Fleet Managers Association, (which was initially called Pacific Northwest Public Fleet Managers Association), was a professional development idea started in 1993 by Pete Scarafiotti, who was then the Assistant Fleet Manager for Pierce County.

 Scariofiotti’s idea was to provide networking, assistance and training to fleet managers.
 Sharing the knowledge from all members in order to obtain the highest possible professional results.

 Public fleet managers, all have the same mission:

 The Public Fleet Managers Association currently has approximately 100 member organizations representing a cross section of all public fleets (State, County, City, Schools, Universities, Colleges, Transit Agencies, Public Utilities, Fire Districts, Police/Sheriff Departments, Ports, Naval Stations, the British Columbia Provinces, Federal Agencies and Tribal Fleet Departments) throughout Washington, Oregon, Canada, California, Alaska and agencies through out the US.

 Board of Officers

 President - Kelly Kussman, City of Issaquah, WA

 Vice-President - Keith Swearingen, Kitsap County, WA

-Secretary - Paul Hanna, City of Tacoma, WA
+Secretary - Tanya Taylor, City of Tukwila, WA

 Treasurer - Jen Erickson-Link Transit, Wenatchee, WA